All You Need To Know About Excavator Nomenclature

 Interestingly, you can use the small engine-powered skid steer to transport raw materials in a site.
 Additionally, you can use it in rough grading.
 The lift arms can have various attachments.

-The left-side wheels drive is independently from that of the right-side.
+The left-side wheel drive is independent from that of the right side.
 Furthermore, you use differential steering to turn the four wheels.
 This means that the left and right wheel pairs can have different speeds.

 Excavator Size Classes

-The following are the classification of the major excavator sizes according to their operating weight and uses.
+The following are the classifications of the major excavator sizes according to their operating weight and uses.

 Excavator class sizes chart :